Canonizing Graphs of Bounded Rank-Width in Parallel via Weisfeiler--Leman: Introduction

-Graphs of bounded rank width have only recently received attention from the perspective of isomorphism testing.
-Grohe \& Schweitzer \cite{GroheSchweitzerRankWidth} gave the first polynomial-time isomorphism test for graphs of bounded rank width.
-In particular, their isomorphism test ran in time $n^{f(k)}$, where $f(k)$ was a non-elementary function of the rank width $k$.
-Subsequently, Grohe \& Neuen \cite{grohe2019canonisation} showed that graphs of rank width $k$ have Weisfeiler--Leman dimension $\leq 3k+5$, which yields an $O(n^{3k+6} \log n)$-time isomorphism test.
-In particular, it is open as to whether graphs of bounded rank width admit $\textsf{NC}$ or $\textsf{FPT}$ isomorphism tests.
-This is in contrast to graphs of bounded treewidth, where $\textsf{NC}$ \cite{GroheVerbitsky, KoblerVerbitsky, WagnerBoundedTreewidth, DasToranWagner, ElberfeldSchweitzer, LevetRombachSieger} and $\textsf{FPT}$ \cite{LokshtanovTreewidth, GroheNeuenSchweitzerWiebkingTreewidth} isomorphism tests are well-known.
+Graphs of bounded rank-width have only recently received attention from the perspective of isomorphism testing.
+Grohe \& Schweitzer \cite{GroheSchweitzerRankWidth} gave the first polynomial-time isomorphism test for graphs of bounded rank-width.
+In particular, their isomorphism test ran in time $n^{f(k)}$, where $f(k)$ was a non-elementary function of the rank-width $k$.
+Subsequently, Grohe \& Neuen \cite{grohe2019canonisation} showed that graphs of rank-width $k$ have Weisfeiler--Leman dimension $\leq 3k+5$, which yields an $O(n^{3k+6} \log n)$-time isomorphism test and also the first polynomial-time canonical labeling procedure for this family.
+In particular, it is open as to whether graphs of bounded rank-width admit $\textsf{NC}$ or $\textsf{FPT}$ isomorphism tests.
+This is in contrast to graphs of bounded treewidth, where $\textsf{NC}$ \cite{GroheVerbitsky, KoblerVerbitsky, WagnerBoundedTreewidth, DasToranWagner, ElberfeldSchweitzer} and $\textsf{FPT}$ \cite{LokshtanovTreewidth, GroheNeuenSchweitzerWiebkingTreewidth} isomorphism tests are well-known.